 About the Author : Jamie Goldberg, CKBD, CAPS

 Jamie Goldberg, AKBD, CAPS, owns Jamie Goldberg Kitchen and Bath Design LLC.
 She is an NKBA-certified kitchen and bath designer and Certified Aging in Place Specialist.
 Goldberg specializes in universal design, which helps homeowners adapt their kitchens and baths to meet changing physical needs, open plan design and kosher kitchens.
 She has written for numerous publications and blogs.
-Goldberg may be reached at 813.810.0467 or[email protected].
+Goldberg may be reached at 813.810.0467 email@example.com.